- Shop for hidden treasures and your lunch special in the San Lorenzo market

 - Rent a kayak and explore Venice from the water

-Spend the day exploring the top sites, located in the medieval city center.
-Popular highlights include the sprawling 15th-century Pitti Palace and the world-famous Uffizi Gallery, which houses works by artists like Michelangelo and Leonardo de Vinci.
+Spend the day exploring the top sites located in the medieval city center.
+Popular highlights include the sprawling 15th-century Pitti Palace and the world-famous Uffizi Gallery, which houses work by artists like Michelangelo and Leonardo da Vinci.
 As a center for art, Florence has hosted many of European history's most notable figures, including Botticelli, Donatello, Dante, Boccaccio, and Niccolò Machiavelli.

 Day 5: Tour of Tuscany & Wine Tasting

 In the morning, head to the Tuscan countryside to explore the Chianti Region.
 Your first stop is the medieval village of San Gimignano, a UNESCO World Heritage Site located an hour away from Florence, which is famous for its Vernaccia wine and award-winning gelaterias.
 Explore the beautiful squares, palaces, and churches of the city before grabbing a coffee in an open-air café.